 Start date: ASAP

-Please send your CV with covering letter by email to firstname.lastname@example.org
+Please send your CV with a covering letter, explaining your suitability for the post, to email@example.com

 I just wanted to say the biggest thank you to Vanessa, my trainer.
 You have made my journey so much easier, I don’t know what I would have done without you.
 You have been amazing and helped me to achieve my qualification.
 You’ve guided me through every step of the way, I really appreciate it, Vanessa, you have been my rock.

 I always struggled in school as I wasn’t very academic, so knew learning on the job would be a better option for me.
 I would find it difficult to get up for 9am but now I wake up and look forward to my day.
 I wanted to try a hair apprenticeship as I’ve always been interested in hairdressing, and by the end of the first week, I already loved it!

 I have developed a range of new skills through work including the technical, industry skills required for the job, to personal development such as ensuring I am always on time.
 The biggest change since leaving school is adjusting to the independence you gain from earning a salary.
 My advice to anyone thinking of doing an apprenticeship would be find what you like doing, and go for it!

 Since starting the apprenticeship, I’ve become far more confident.
 In a classroom, you only interact with your classmates, but through working you develop your people skills as you interact with customers on a daily basis.
 At school, you are closely monitored and parented, however I am now more independent and feel grown up

 The most important thing I’ve learnt since leaving school is that there are other routes to success than just academia.
 I failed my GCSEs, as I never suited the school environment.
 Now though, I’m really enjoying my apprenticeship as I’ve discovered I learn more through hands-on practice.

 I would just like to thank you and your team for all the amazing work they do, you have provided me with the most invaluable experience which has helped to pave the way of my future.
 The work you do for young people is incredible!